 - Jair Lynch Real Estate Partners, Washington, D.C.

-- 2601 16th Street NW, a former Howard University dormitory in Washington, D.C., that is being renovated as a boutique rental apartment community.
+- 2601 16th Street NW, a former Howard University dormitory across from Meridian Hill Park in the Columbia Heights neighborhood of Washington, D.C., that is being renovated as a boutique rental apartment community.

-- Anthology, a rental apartment community developed along the popular H Street Corridor in Washington, D.C.
+- Anthology, an award-winning rental apartment community developed along the popular H Street Corridor in Washington, D.C.

-- 1250, a mixed-use development under development one block north of Nationals Park in Washington, D.C.
+- 1250, a mixed-use development under construction one block north of Nationals Park in the emerging Capitol Riverfront district of Washington, D.C.

-- Paul Laurence Dunbar Apartments, an affordable senior housing community in Washington, D.C.
+- Paul Laurence Dunbar Apartments, an affordable senior-housing community in the historically and culturally rich U Street Corridor in Washington, D.C.

 Single-investor venture with the California State Teachers’ Retirement System.